julianeon/julianeon/product_support.md

 [![kat gaines from pagerduty on support teams](pd_gaines.png)](https://www.youtube.com/watch?v=f60GvrS-qY4)

+I've posted that link, and other useful links about customer support, on my [LinkedIn](https://www.linkedin.com/in/julianeon/recent-activity/all/).

 ## The Next Level

 To provide next level customer service, I believe the whole company has to be involved.